 The habitat of ginseng

-Native to the northern hemisphere in East Asia (mainly Korea, North China, and Eastern Siberia) and North America, Ginseng Roots Extract typically develops in colder climates.
-The Vietnamese species of Panax is the most commonly.
+Native to the northern hemisphere in East Asia (mainly Korea, North China, and Eastern Siberia) and North America, Ginseng root extract typically develops in colder climates.
+The Vietnamese species of Panax is the most common.

 Contraindications of ginseng